 More Data + More Insights = Better Decisioning

 The world we live in today runs off of data.
 And at Bently Nevada, we’ve known the power of data - good, actionable, accurate and relevant data - for decades.
 With the advent of the Orbit 60, we’ve built on that legacy of delivering the data you need, when you need it, so that you can make timely, actionable decisions regarding your machinery assets, and are thus empowered to make informed decisions that can turn an unplanned and costly outage into a quick, planned maintenance event.

-Now more than ever, with the Orbit 60, you can correlate data from all aspects of a given process into one seamless, understandable view with your condition monitoring software.
-We do this by way of the new Communication Gateway module in the Orbit 60.
-By enhancing the retrieval of high-speed process data from various connected devices, including DCS and Unit Control Systems, the Orbit 60 allows you to perform state-based data collection and alarming at the hardware level while simultaneously providing a secure channel through which to share data with our award-winning software System 1 with its Bently Nevada Diagnostic HMI functionality.
+With the Orbit 60, you will soon be able to correlate data from all aspects of a given process into one seamless, understandable view with your condition monitoring software.
+This will be enabled through new features introduced into the Communication Gateway module in the Orbit 60 allowing the retrieval of high-speed process data from various connected devices; including DCS and Unit Control Systems.
+Once enabled, the Orbit 60 will allow you to perform state-based data collection and alarming at the hardware level while simultaneously providing a secure channel through which to share data with our award-winning software System 1 with its Bently Nevada Diagnostic HMI functionality.